NoahBRostant/Mundus/readme.md

 ## Installation

 Currently there is no release or pre-release.
 However, I plan on releasing Mundus on Windows, MacOS, and Linux.
-There is no scedual, as of now, for its open beta or feature release but I will keep working on the project and keep you all informed on the progress.
+There is no schedule, as of now, for its open beta or feature release but I will keep working on the project and keep you all informed on the progress.

 ## Contribution